lkodinsson/IngenuityTTRPG/Core_Rules/Creation_and_Advancement.md

 | 18 | 70 | r18 | Powerful |
 | 20 | 90 | r20 | Epic |

-#### Experience Checkpoints

-There is also a second way that primary stats are improved: as your total experience gained reaches certain checkpoints you get additional bonuses to your stats for free.
-For every 50 total experience points gained, you will choose one of your primary stats and apply an additional +1 bonus to it.
-You may only choose a single primary stat twice to receive this bonus.

 ### Acquiring Talents

 While stats and skills typically represent incremental numerical improvements to characters, talents can be acquired to provide more range of ability.

 Talents that provide minor abilities cost 4 experience, while those that provide more major abilities cost 8 experience.
-Some talents can be acquired more than once, such as the [toughness](/Core/Characters/Talents.md#toughness) and [extra maneuver](/Core/Characters/Talents.md#extra-maneuver) talents.
+Some talents can be acquired more than once, such as the [toughness](/Core/Characters/Talents.md#toughness) and [extra maneuver](/Features/Talents.md#extra-maneuver) talents.
 These talents may have steps, similar to stats and skills.
 Each time they are acquired, they will cost 1 more experience for each time you have already acquired that talent.

 For example: The first time you acquire the toughness talent it will cost 4 experience, but the second and third times will each cost 5 and 6.

 Although some talents are associated with certain archetypes, there are no restrictions stopping any character from acquiring another archetype's starting talent so long as all other requirements are met.

-Click [here](/Core/Characters/Talents.md) for the list of talents.
+Click [here](/Features/Talents.md) for the list of talents.